MiSTer-devel/C128_MiSTer/README.md

 - Loading of .PRG files to the correct memory location in C128 mode.
 - Fast serial (external) IEC
 - 1570/1571 drive, .d71/.g71 images, including MFM format
+- Automatic detection of C64/C128 .PRG files to reset to the appropriate mode.

 ### Implemented but untested